How to Start an LLC in Arkansas? | In 6 Easy Steps

-Step 4: Make an Arkansas LLC Operating Agreement
+4. Make an Arkansas LLC Operating Agreement

-Step 5: Obtain Business Licenses
+5. Obtain Business Licenses

 If you don't know where to start, the Arkansas Secretary of State Office maintains a Professional Licensing website that can help answer some questions and point you in the right direction about what business license you need.

 Also, note that licenses are not transferable from one location to another; whatever license applies for this LLC is only valid at its registered address (not necessarily where it does most of its work).

 An LLC in Arkansas will require you to obtain an Employer Identification Number (EIN) to serve various purposes, such as: